viktor-ko/sustainable_travel/README.md

 ## Scope and Limitations

-- route planning is limited to 29 cities in mainland Europe within the Schengen area (plus London and Istanbul)
-- with an international airport and direct rail connection (without ferry crossing)
+- Route planning is limited to 29 cities in mainland Europe within the Schengen area (plus London and Istanbul), with an international airport and direct rail connection (without ferry crossing).

 ## Project Structure